rakkarage/ComfyRage/README.md

 ### ⚙️Pre

-ComfyUI only expands random prompt syntax when the text is written directly into a CLIP text input.
+ComfyUI expands random prompt syntax **only when the text is written directly into a CLIP text input**.
 When the prompt is refactored to prevent duplication or routed through subgraphs, the random syntax is **not expanded**.

 The **Pre** node expands it once so the final text can be reliably viewed, reused, and passed consistently to downstream nodes.